Complex Regional Pain Syndrome (CRPS)

-We often see patients with very heightened sensitivity to pain, especially the skin.
-A cool breeze will “burn,” an exposed skin.
+We often see patients with a very heightened sensitivity to pain, especially the skin.
+A cool breeze will “burn,” exposed skin.
 Bed sheets will cause a similar pain sensation when they try to sleep.
-Updated information in the National Center for Biotechnology Information publication STAT PEARLS (4) offers this explanation and understanding of hyperaesthesia and allodynia.
+Updated information in the National Center for Biotechnology Information publication STAT PEARLS (5) offers this explanation and understanding of hyperaesthesia and allodynia.

 “The official International Association for the Study of Pain definition of allodynia at the time of this article is “pain due to a stimulus that does not normally provoke pain.”
 An example would be a light feather touch (that should only produce sensation) causing pain.
 Allodynia is different from hyperalgesia, which is an exaggerated response from a normally painful stimulus, although both can and often do co-exist.
 Both are types of neuropathic pain.

 An example of the difference between allodynia and hyperalgesia on the physical exam would be softly rubbing a cotton-tipped swab against a patient’s skin.
 Lightly brushing a swab against the skin would cause a low-level stimulus, but should not elicit a pain response.
 A patient who experiences pain with a stimulus that should only cause sensation may have allodynia.
 If the clinician significantly increases the degree of pressure, some pain would be part of a normal response.
 A patient who feels an excessive amount of pain would be noted to have hyperalgesia.”